 Felleisen, Findler, Flatt, Krishnamurthi How to Design Programs, Second Edition

 The course will primarily follow this second edition of the textbook.
 It is available in print and freely online.
-This second edition differs significantly from the first edition, even though they focus on the same design principles for small pieces of software, but the details differ significantly.
+This second edition differs significantly from the first edition, even though they focus on the same design principles for small pieces of software.

 The following book is not a textbook for this course, but you may find it interesting.